Volunteers Fulfill Our Mission

 - And much more!
 Tell us about your special skills and we’ll find something for you.

 If you are looking to gain valuable skills and experience in a nonprofit organization, then consider applying for an internship at HLAA!
-This is an unpaid internship at the HLAA national office in Bethesda for credit only.
-Interns will be compensated for parking when coming to the office.
+This is an unpaid internship at the HLAA national office in Rockville for credit only.
+Parking can be arranged when you arrive at the office.

 - Communications Intern